YPares/arpligner/README.md

 - In pattern channels, only note pitches are affected.
 So your "pattern" notes will stay on the same channel, keep their velocity, etc. That means your patterns may contain velocity variations, pitch bends, CCs or that kind of things :)
 - As it is working with potentially live MIDI data, Arpligner has no notion of things like "start point", "end point" or "loop", and thus cannot do things like "reset the pattern when the chord changes".
 Therefore, it's up to you to keep your chord and pattern clips in sync (or interestingly out-of-sync).
 E.g. for a regular arp "emulation", if you work with looping clips, just make your chord clip have a length that is a multiple of that of your pattern clip, so you'll repeat the same pattern several times over different chords.
 - Besides pre-writing chord progressions or playing them live, you can use plugins like [Scaler 2](https://www.pluginboutique.com/products/6439) which speed up the process of writing chord progressions, and which can output their chords as MIDI and sync with the host's tempo & transport.
+- Arpligner offers different behaviours for when it is receiving no notes or just one note on the chord channel.
+Default behaviour is "latch & transpose": it will keep using the last chord if it receives no more notes, and it will transpose it if it receives just one note.
+See [the settings below](#available-settings) for more info.

 ### Available settings